LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 minute for most existing packages.
 Finally, press `Ctrl+D` twice to exit both Julia and the interactive Slurm job shell.

-### Batch script
+### Slurm batch script

-An example Slurm batch script is here, save it as `run-analysis.batch` to your Slurm access node, in a directory that is shared with the workers (usually a subdirectory of `/scratch`):
+An example Slurm batch script is listed below -- save it as `run-analysis.batch` to your Slurm access node, in a directory that is shared with the workers (usually a "scratch" directory; try `cd $SCRATCH`).
 ```sh
 #!/bin/bash -l
 #SBATCH -n 128